-- Determine whether you have accrued leave available by visiting your Paylocity account. - 2.
+- 1. Determine whether you have accrued leave available by visiting your Paylocity account. - 2.
 Notify your onsite supervisor of your request for leave.
 When requesting foreseeable leave, please be mindful of work volumes.
 If your leave has a fixed day and time, submit it.
 If you have flexibility, please request leave on a day and time that works best for you and your office.
-For leave lasting three or more consecutive, full workdays, see Certifications/Documentations below.

-- Once your onsite supervisor approves, please notify HNIP's Finance Coordinator, Ms. Anna Gonzaba at anna.gonzaba@hacu.net direct phone (210) 576-3224.
-She will review the request and approve or deny. - 4.
+For leave lasting three or more consecutive, full workdays, see Certifications/Documentations below. - 3.
+Once your onsite supervisor approves, please notify HNIP's Finance Coordinator, Ms. Anna Gonzaba at anna.gonzaba@hacu.net direct phone (210) 576-3232 She will review the request and approve or deny. - 4.
 Once the request is fully approved, interns should note leave requests on their online timesheet.
-You will fill in your time in the Paid Leave field.
+You will select Paid Leave in the dropdown next to your approved time.
 As an hourly employee, it is your responsibility to enter your timesheet accurately and to input any approved paid leave.
 Your supervisor will then approve all hours for the pay period and our payroll manager will confirm his/her submission.

-Note: any leave requests that exceed the amount of leave you have accrued and available will be removed.
+Note: that any leave requests that are in excess of the amount of leave that you have accrued and available will be removed.

-Certification/ Documentation Needed When Requesting Leave
+Certification/Documentation

-If an intern is absent for three or more consecutive, full workdays, a certification from a healthcare provider, or other documentation is required to verify the need for paid sick leave.
-This would be directly submitted to HNIP's Finance Coordinator, Ms. Anna Gonzaba at anna.gonzaba@hacu.net direct phone (210) 576-3224, for proper approval and filing.

-Certification/Documentation will be required within 30 days of the date leave begins.
+- If an intern is absent for three or more consecutive, full workdays, a certification from a healthcare provider, or other documentation is required to verify the need for paid sick leave.
+This would be directly submitted to HNIP's Finance Coordinator, Ms. Anna Gonzaba at anna.gonzaba@hacu.net direct phone (210) 576-3232, for proper approval and filing. - Certification/Documentation will be required within 30 days of the date leave begins.
 Interns will be notified of any denial of his/her request to use paid sick leave based on certification/documentation within 10 calendar days of receipt (or 10 calendar days from the deadline where an intern fails to provide the certification/documentation).
-If the request is denied, the leave will be categorized as leave without pay, and any payroll adjustments will be made at that time.

-Certification issued by a health care provider is any type of written document created on the letterhead from the health care provider (or by a representative of the health care provider).
+If the request is denied, the leave will be categorized as leave without pay, and any payroll adjustments will be made at that time. - Certification issued by a health care provider is any type of written document created or signed by a health care provider (or by a representative of the health care provider).
 Documentation related to domestic violence, sexual assault, or stalking may come from any person involved in providing the intern care.
-The certification is not required to provide any of the following details:

-Name of the perpetrator

-- Nature of the acts that constitute domestic violence - Addresses of the old or new homes

-Any details beyond those are sufficient to make clear that the time was used for a purpose that justifies the use of paid sick leave.
+The certification is not required to provide any of the following details: - Name of the perpetrator - Nature of the acts that constitute domestic violence - Addresses of the old or new homes - Any details beyond those are sufficient to make clear that the time was used for a purpose that justifies the use of paid sick leave.